secrierlab/SpottedPy/README.md

 ## Getting Started

 To use SpottedPy follow instructions in spottedPy_multiple_slides.ipynb (this tutorial walks through using SpottedPy with multiple spatial slides, highly recommended for downstream statistical analysis).
-If only one slide is required, follow spottedpy_tutorial_sample_dataset.ipynb tutorial (not recommended for statistical downstream test, but allows for visualisation of hotspots).
+If only one slide is available, follow spottedpy_tutorial_sample_dataset.ipynb tutorial (not recommended for statistical downstream test, but allows for visualisation of hotspots).

 Key functions are in spottedpy.py, which calls functions from the other python files: